What are the Risks of Having a Cut Rate Attorney with Experience — or No Attorney at All?

 Turn your attention to attorneys who are not afraid to charge for their advocacy.
 We have lived our entire lives knowing that “you get what you pay for” in all goods and services.
 Criminal defense representation is no exception.

-Bottom line, knowledgeable, experienced, and dependable criminal defense attorneys can charge more because they are worth more.
+Bottom line, knowledgeable, experienced, and dependable attorneys can charge more because they are worth more.
 They have proven themselves again and again and understand the value of their talents.
 I f they did not dedicate time and resources to cases, and if they did not win uphill legal battles for their clients, they would not be able to charge for consultations and the like.

 Initial Consultations are Part of Your Defense Case

 At the Law Office of Patrick J. McLain, PLLC, we charge for consultations because this is step one of your defense case.
 Other law firms have free “consultations” that are usually 10-minutes long to find out if you have money to retain their counsel.
 Calling it a consultation is a loose interpretation of the word.